A Practical Scheme and Fast Algorithm to Tune the Lasso With Optimality Guarantees: Background and Methodology

+Another sufficient condition for the sup-norm optimality of \avi is a design compatibility condition due to~\cite{vandeG07}.
+For each index $j\in \otp$, suppose that we define the deterministic vector

-invoking Lasso with a given tuning parameter $u_j>0$.
-(Note that this definition corresponds to a regression of the $j$th column of the design matrix on the set of all other columns.)
-To simplify the notation, we then define the norms $\|a\|_j:=|a_j|$ and $\|a\|_{- j}:=\sum_{i\neq j}|a_i|$ for any vector $a$.
-We now state the recent result \cite[Lemma~2.1]{vdGeer14}: \begin{lemma}[See \cite{vdGeer14}] For all indices $j\in\otp$ and all tuning parameters $\lambda,u_j>0$, it holds that
+Note that this optimization problem defining the vector regression of the $j$th column of the design matrix on the set of all other columns, where we have imposed an $\ell_1$-penalty with weight $\uj$.
+We can then derive the following sup-norm bound for the Lasso.